AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 alphabetization of all ages, for women and men, which include

-housing, so that children are not alienated from their parents
+and housing, so that children are not alienated from their

-by education.
-Statistically it has been found that where schools
+parents by education.
+Statistically it has been found that

-are held in Romani far better retention results.
-At
+where schools are held in Romani far better retention results.

-the same time attention paid to the health, nutrition and
+At the same time attention paid to the health, nutrition

-housing of young children in families results in better academic
+and housing of young children in families results in better

-work.
-Ideally Roma can be encouraged to retain their traditional
+academic work.
+Ideally Roma can be encouraged to retain their

-us from centuries of traditions of manual skills' learning and
+system has divorced us from centuries of traditions of manual

 ALPHABETSCHOOL.ppt English